How to sell holiday cards.November 29th, 2022

 The holidays will soon be upon us, friends, and you know what that means?
 That’s right… tis’ the season for never-ending family sessions and holiday cards.
 Whether that thought actually makes you excited or (let’s be real) gives you a little headache, you’ll want to plan ahead and execute said plan well in order to make the most of your holiday card sales.
 And (a very important) added bonus for your foresight?
 The better you plan for the holiday card season, the happier your clients will be with their overall photography experience.
-Let’s take a look at a few things you can do to set yourself up for success for holiday card sales in the crazy holiday rush.
+Let’s take a look at a few things you can do to set yourself up for success with holiday card sales in the crazy holiday rush.

-Plan before the Holidays, and communicate.
+Plan before the holidays, and communicate.

 So, shoot them a thoughtfully prepared email letting them know that you are getting in the holiday spirit a bit earlier this year, and that you’d love to encourage them to do the same.
-This will prompt them to 1) go ahead and schedule that session with you, and 2) be thinking ahead to Christmas cards.
+This will prompt them to 1) go ahead and schedule that session with you, and 2) be thinking ahead to seasonal greeting cards.

-Utilize email marketing.
+Use email marketing.

-- Early-November: It’s not too late to schedule your session!
+- Early November: It’s not too late to schedule your session!
 Provide a cut-off for a last session date.
 Notify of specific sales to come (ie- when and what discount).

 - Finally, be sure to send reminder emails 1 week and 1 day prior to actual sale days, and 1 week and 1 days before “last call” dates for sessions and card orders.

 Showcase cards on your website – and in person.